kteli/my-dcr-django-test/README.md

   - Returns a compact JSON response with execution time for performance monitoring.
 - **Service Layer**:
   - The `get_region_stats` service in `countries/services/region_stats.py` uses Django's ORM with:
-    - `prefetch_related("countries")` to optimize queries by fetching related countries in a single query.

     - `Count("countries")` and `Sum("countries__population")` annotations for efficient aggregation.
     - Validation of the `name_filter` parameter to ensure safe filtering.
   - Returns a clean dictionary for JSON serialization.